jaovito/foodu-mobile/README.md

 Foodu is a project developed by me, alone, I used it to study some interesting things about maps, geolocation, Haversine calculation, and other things.
 It's only a repository project and you can contribute or analyze it yourself, I use many different technologies to build this project, but I don't complicated things because it's a small project, and sometimes the complicated things complicate the codes haha.

-In this project I tried to use the best things that I could learn from my job experience and the companies that I've been working on.
+In this project I tried to use the best things that I could learn from my job experience, studies and the companies that I've been working on.

 ## Topics
 - [Welcome to the Foodu project](#welcome-to-the-foodu-project)